Plant Details

-An interesting point to note is that the leaves of the young plants orientate themselves north and south.
+An interesting point to note is that the leaves of the young plants supposedly orientate themselves north and south.
 Hence the common name, Compass Plant.

 Good height for the rear of the border.
 Also excellent for naturalizing in prairies, cottage gardens, wildflower gardens or native plant gardens.